 When it comes to designing a room, area rugs play a much more important role than one would think.
 Because of their large size, they have the power to completely transform a room—and make a space feel grounded (or conversely, make it feel off-balance if it's not the right size).
 Searching for the perfect rug is an art that involves many factors: How big should the rug be?
 What material should I choose?
 What if I need something durable?
 What if I'm on a budget?

 As we've pointed out before, rugs that are too small can make a space feel disjointed or cheap, but there are many more factors to consider.
-To help you find the best area rug for your space, your needs, and most importantly, your budget, we rounded up our favorite rugs to suit virtually any type of space.
+To help you find the best area rugs for your home, your needs, and most importantly, your budget, we rounded up our favorite rugs to suit virtually any type of space.
 Do you have young children or pets?
 Are you on a tight budget?
 Do you want to find the perfect option for your dining room or your hallway?
 Are you looking for a durable investment rug?
-Look no further—whatever your needs are, we have the perfect area rug for you.
+Look no further—whatever your needs are, we have the best area rug for you.

 Round rugs, like this woven jute number, are a great way to furnish a large entryway.
 Top it with a simple tulip table and ground your space with a beautiful statement piece.

-A solid rug in a light tone like a frost gray or cream with a little shine will instantly make your space feel lighter and more serene.
+A solid viscose rug in a light tone like a frost gray or cream with a little shine will instantly make your space feel lighter and more serene.
 This is a great choice to brighten up dark flooring.

 Vintage Oushak rugs are fantastic for two reasons: First, they only get better with age, and second, they already show signs of wear and tear, which means you won't notice new scratches or stains.
 Choose one made out of wool, which is one of the most durable finishes for pets.